ishankaul1/Algos/README.md

 # Algos
 Python implementations of various fundamental CS algorithms I saw in my Algorithms class at Purdue or see often in coding interviews.
+Basically as a personal study guide and way to practice Python.
+Will keep adding to these as I figure more out.
+Feel free to reach out if you have any questions of think something should be added/changed.